Three Score and Ten: Disc two - England Arise!

 The second disk contains English folk music and includes a number of traditional singers providing a link to the time when this music was the popular music of the country.
 The disk has the first of two tracks from "The Sweet Primeroses".
 Track 1 features an excerpt from the music used for an English folk custom dance performed each Easter in Bacup.
 All the recordings were originally issued on Topic albums either vinyl or as a CD.

 Disk three - Ireland Boys, Hurrah

 The third disk concentrates on the Folk music of Ireland, including traditional musicians from all the provinces.
-The disk features more instrumental tracks that the other national disks.
+The disk features more instrumental tracks than the other national disks.
 A number of the tracks were recorded outside Ireland from members of the Irish diaspora.
 Track 8 features an unnamed slow air before the Blackbird.
 Track 23 features the unusual folk music instrument the hammer dulcimer.
 All the recordings were originally issued on Topic 12 inch vinyl albums except track 9 which was issued on a 10-inch vinyl record.